What Are My Options for Relocating with The Children?

 If you’re in Los Angeles, or in the counties surrounding the city, including Orange, Ventura, San Bernardino, Riverside, and San Diego, contact the Law Office of Karen S. Brown.
 Karen S. Brown is a Certified Legal Specialist in Family Law, who will counsel you on your options and strive with you to achieve the best possible outcome for you and your children.

-Relocating With Your Children
+Relocating with Your Children

 For parents who have never been married or as a result of divorce, a parenting plan will be put in place or approved by the courts.
 Generally, the parenting plan will decide who has physical custody and who has legal custody to make decisions for the child – where to go to school and who their doctors are, for example.